Tag

 Browsing

 On June 17th Legends of IdleOn received the companion update which brought the new companion shop.
 The companion shop has a gacha like system where you pay real world cash and receive a random pet, with one of the pets being “Doot” which grants a considerable advantage that allows you to have all of your divinities from World 5 as active.
 This is a very strong bonus in the game.
-Some Quick Math If we assume the average cost of a single Doot is: Average cost = (1 / Probability of success) * (Cost per chest in gems) * (Cost per gem in dollars) Taking into account basic probability and the geometric distribution, with a .28% original drop rate and after 5,660 gems reaching tier 3 and having a x3 drop rate, we figure it would be about 176.05 chests to get a Doot.
-Average cost = 176.05 chests *…
+Some Quick Math If we assume the average cost of a single Doot is: Taking into account basic probability and the geometric distribution, with a .28% original drop rate and after 5,660 gems reaching tier 3 and having a x3 drop rate, we figure it would be about 176.05 chests to get a Doot.
+Gambling in an Idle MMO So that’s a lot of money for a big advantage in an idle game and quite weird that such a strong…

 FFXIV is one of the few MMOs out there that still require a monthly subscription fee, along with the likes of World of Warcraft and uh, I’m sure there is some more out there.
 Point being, if you want everything the game has to offer you have to pay the subscription fee.
 Of course, like WoW, Final Fantasy XIV let’s you play for free with some limitations.
 Unlike WoW, the free trial is actually insanely lofty and pretty much let’s you play most of the game without ever having to subscribe.
 A Note for Those Who Have Ever Purchased the Base Game Bruh, you’ll have to start over.
 You’ll have to make an all new Square Enix account in order to play the free trial and, if at any time you upgrade from the free trial, you can not return.
 So keep that in mind.
 The good news is that…